-[Need to hire a professional voice actor for your voice dialogue ad campaign?
-Browse the world’s largest selection of voice actors today.]
+Need to hire a professional voice actor for your interactive voice ad campaign?
+Browse the world’s largest selection of voice actors today.

 - Name of the ad campaign

-- Dates of when the ad is set to run
+- The date range when you’d like the ad to run

 - Target demographics

-- Interested response limits per day (e.g. A store is selling a limited number of products in store, meaning there’s a limit of how many times people can express interest in that ad.
+- Interested response limits per day (e.g. A store is selling a limited number of products in store, which means there’s a limit of how many times a consumer can express interest in that ad.
 Therefore, hundreds of people don’t show up to the store to find out it’s sold out.)

-From there, it’s decided what networks the voice dialogue ads are going to be published on within Instreamatic’s integrated network of publishers.
-Brian says Instreamatic will target certain platforms, apps and devices that fit your target audience.
+From there, it’s decided which networks your interactive voice ad are going to be published on within Instreamatic’s integrated network of publishers.
+Mullins says Instreamatic will target certain platforms, apps, and devices that fit your target audience.

 7. Launch Your Ad

-Once all the data is inputted, the voice dialogue ad is ready to launch.
-Brian says it can go live pretty soon after.
+Once all of the data is inputted, the voice dialogue ad is ready to launch.
+Mullins tells us that it can go live pretty soon after.

-“Usually, within 20 minutes of being created, that ad can start playing on those different platforms,” he says.
+“Usually, within 20 minutes of being created, that ad can start playing on those different platforms,” says Mullins.

-How Long Does It Take To Make a Voice Dialogue Ad?
+How Long Does It Take To Make an Interactive Voice Ad?

-Clearly, these tips provide a great visualization of the steps involved in creating these new audio ads.
-But you might be wondering how long it actually takes from start to finish for a voice dialogue ad campaign go live?
+These tips outline the entire process involved in creating these state-of-the-art audio ads.
+However, you may still be wondering how long it actually takes from start to finish for an interactive voice ad campaign to go live.

-It’s just under three weeks, according to Brian.
+It’s just under three weeks, according to Mullins.

-“It takes about two and a half weeks from the first time we speak with you in an introductory call to the finished product,” he explains.
+“It takes about two and a half weeks from the first time we speak with you in an introductory call to the finished product,” explains Mullins.
 “If you’re an advertiser with a budget and script ready to go, we can get you live in two weeks or less.
 If everything is ready, it’s a pretty quick turnaround.”

-One thing that does need to be addressed is the average number of interactions in a typical voice dialogue ad.
+One element of interactive voice ads still worth addressing is the average number of exchanges that take place throughout a typical voice dialogue ad.

-On the low end, you’re looking at three interactions if the listener wasn’t interested (e.g. ‘Hey, want to learn more about the latest smartphone?’
-‘No’ ‘Ok, Tim’s Tech is taking you back to the music.’)
+On the low end, you’re looking at three exchanges if the listener isn’t interested (e.g. “Hey, want to learn more about the latest smartphone?”
+“No.” “Okay, Tim’s Tech is taking you back to your music.”)

-On the high end, a voice dialogue ad could go run up to six or seven interactions.
-Brian says that’s common when the listener is providing unintelligible answers.
+On the high end, an interactive voice ad could run up to six or seven exchanges.
+Brian says that’s most common when the listener is largely providing unintelligible answers.

-And finally, if it’s a straightforward interaction with a positive response, then you’re looking at four interactions.
+Finally, if it’s a straightforward interaction with a positive response, then you’re looking at about four exchanges.

-Where Can I Launch A Voice Dialogue Ad?
+Where Can I Launch an Interactive Voice Ad?

-There are a number of audio streaming networks, applications and platforms that your voice dialogue ad campaign can exist on.
+There are a number of audio streaming networks, applications, and platforms that your interactive voice ad campaign can be brought to life on.

-However, the most exciting platform to offer voice dialogue ads to date was just announced in the Spring of 2019.
+One of the most exciting platforms to offer voice dialogue ads to date was announced in spring 2019.

-Pandora partnered with Instreamatic to launch a groundbreaking voice dialogue ad beta in late 2019.
+Pandora partnered with Instreamatic to launch a groundbreaking interactive voice ad beta in late 2019.

 Check out this detailed article walking you through how to use Pandora ads for your audio advertising strategy.

-According to TechCrunch, brands looking to build a voice dialogue ad will need to provide their own voice solution or rely on Instreamatic if they want to participate in this burgeoning space.
+According to TechCrunch, brands looking to build an interactive voice ad will need to provide their own voice solution or rely on Instreamatic if they want to participate in this burgeoning space.

-Spotify is also launching voice dialogue ads in a much more limited fashion.
-Spotify’s voice dialogue ads will encourage the listener to say a verbal command to interact and explore other internal Spotify playlists, podcasts and content.
+Spotify also went ahead and introduced interactive voice ads to their streaming service.
+Spotify’s voice dialogue ads will encourage the listener to say a verbal command to interact and explore other internal Spotify playlists, podcasts, and content.

-There is some substantial data suggesting voice dialogue ads are quite effective.
+There is some substantial data suggesting interactive voice ads are quite effective.

-Users respond more positively towards voice dialogue ads than other forms of advertising.
+It has been found that consumers respond more positively to interactive voice ads than numerous other forms of advertising.

-In fact, 39 percent of consumers who have come across voice dialogue ads have said they are less intrusive than traditional advertisements (i.e. print, TV, online and social media), according to Adobe.
-That same report said 39% believe the ads are more engaging as well.
+In fact, 39 percent of consumers who have come across voice dialogue ads have said they are less intrusive than traditional advertisements (i.e. print, TV, online and social media).
+The same report also found that 39% believe the ads are more engaging.

 “We saw a higher ad recall rate (30%) over traditional audio ads.
 We tried a voice dialogue audio ad with the same creative and it had a 30% higher ad recall rate over the traditional audio ad.
-That’s significantly higher than what you would see with traditional audio ads,” Brian says.
+That’s significantly higher than what you would see with traditional audio ads,” says Mullins.

-On top of that, a study from Instreamatic, discovered that voice dialogue ads were 10 times more effective than other ads that ran through an online streaming service.
+On top of that, a study from Instreamatic discovered that interactive voice ads were ten times more effective than other ads that ran through an online streaming service.

-Recently, Instreamatic ran a voice dialogue ad campaign with a streaming service in Russia.
-While the voice dialogue ads only represented 1% of the total ad impressions, those ads actually brought in 10% of the revenue.
+Instreamatic recently ran an interactive voice ad campaign with a streaming service in Russia.
+While the voice dialogue ads only represented 1% of the total ad impressions, those ads actually brought in 10% of their revenue.

-However, there are some things to keep in mind.
+However, interactive voice ads may possess some shortcomings that are valuable to keep in mind.

-eMarketer found that around 42% of 1,079 survey respondents felt that digital ads are becoming ‘too aggressive’ as they follow users around on multiple browsers and devices.
-Voice dialogue advertising has to tread that line carefully or it runs the risk of further pushing consumers to the breaking point of ad fatigue.
+eMarketer found that around 42% of 1,079 survey respondents felt that digital ads are becoming ‘too aggressive,’ as they follow users around multiple devices.
+Interactive voice advertising has to tread that line carefully, or it runs the risk of further pushing consumers to the breaking point of ad fatigue.

 Leave a comment below!